michaelburks/harmonic_analysis/README.md

 `frame` is a `[[note, function_var]]`.

 `function_var` will either be a chord with root, quality, and function or an nht with note and type.

+TODO: Handle NHTs more robustly: an ideal solution would minimize their use without inhibiting analysis accuracy or performance.